MarkBind/markbind/docs/devGuide/design/projectStructure.md

 ## Packages

-The MarkBind project is developed in a <tooltip content="We follows a monorepo approach, similar to Babel and other open source projects.
+The MarkBind project is developed in a <tooltip content="We follow a monorepo approach, similar to Babel and other open source projects.
 To see a discussion on the pros and cons of this approach, read [here](https://github.com/babel/babel/blob/main/doc/design/monorepo.md).">monorepo</tooltip> ([MarkBind/markbind](https://github.com/MarkBind/markbind)) of 4 packages:

 * The core library, which parses and processes MarkBind's various syntaxes, resides in the `packages/core/` directory.